How Much Can I Claim For An Accident Caused By Dangerous Machinery At Work?

 - Moderately severe injuries are equally serious but could be significantly reversed with the right treatment and rehabilitation.
 They include burn injuries, hearing loss, vision loss, brain damage, mental health problems or musculoskeletal disorders.

-- Bruises, cuts, scratches, swelling, grazes, eye injuries and sprains are examples of minor injuries.
+- Bruises, cuts, scratches, swelling, grazes, eye injuries, and sprains are examples of minor injuries.

 As a general rule, the more severe the injury sustained, the higher the compensation amount that would likely be awarded.
 Read on to learn more about how you could be affected by serious injuries caused by unsafe machinery.

 - Record the Event: It helps to get photo and video evidence of the accident with a time stamp on it.
 This should be done as soon as possible after the accident.
 You should take photos of the equipment that caused the accident, the environment within which the accident occurred, and the injuries you sustained from the accident.
-If necessary, you can ask another person to do this on your behalf.

 - Get Names and Testimony of Witnesses: Make sure you record the names of those employees or other people who witnessed the accident.
-You can try to record a statement from them to back up your claims.

 - Keep Receipts and Evidence of Treatment: Don’t forget to keep records of all financial expenses made for the treatment and rehabilitation costs.